rwijtvliet/spandas/README.md

 Working with timeseries using `pandas`, I kept running into the same limitations of the `DatetimeIndex` (no 'duration' associated with datapoint) and `PeriodIndex` (no timezone support), so I'm trying to roll my own.

+Note that this is a *concept* that I'm exploring and trying to get feedback - on before starting to code.
+If you have suggestions I'd love to hear them; just start a topic under 'Issues'.
+Many thanks!

 ## Concept

 Data is kept in `SpanSeries` objects (which are collected in `SpanDataFrame` objects).